robertwgehl/robertwgehl.github.io/_posts/2024-03-14-Instances and Individuals.md

 However, she gained a great deal of insight into Mastodon's socio-technical politics when she started using/creating a whimsical #asstodon hashtag.
 The goal was to inject a bit of levity into the otherwise professional media studies community; she posted #asstodon with a picture of a donkey, and soon others followed suit.
 This replicates what other animal lovers have done -- #dogsofmastodon is one of my favorite hashtags.
 And, sure, there are things for cats -- even though cats are terrible pets.

 Like many hashtags, this one somewhat escaped her control.
-In my book, I write about how #fediblock -- as hashtag created by two women -- was appropriated without credit by people building blocklists.
+In my book, I write about how #fediblock -- a hashtag created by two women -- was appropriated without credit by people building blocklists.
 The women, Marcia X and Ginger, have since gotten credit, but only after asserting their role in creating the hashtag.

 In the case of #asstodon, the donkeyposter saw it as a chance to create "donkey content" on the network, sharing pictures of (their own? it's not entirely clear) donkeys.
 The donkeyposter seems to have claimed the hashtag for their own, even going so far as to ask people to only use it for donkeys and not, inevitable as it was, human derrières.
 It seems that people did not listen to donkeyposter, who then began harassing folks for even suggesting that "ass" has multiple meanings.
 Dunbar-Hester came into donkeyposter's sights when she agreed that "a thousand asses should bloom."